South Carolina governor calls for Confederate flag's removal

 The shooting at Emanuel African Methodist Episcopal Church came in a year of intense debate over U.S. race relations following the killings of unarmed black men by police officers, which has sparked a reinvigorated civil rights movement under the "Black Lives Matter" banner.

-U.S. senators Tim Scott and Lindsey Graham also urged removal of the flag.
-Both are Republicans and Graham is seeking the party's presidential nomination.

-Among other Republicans, senators Lamar Alexander and Bob Corker of Tennessee also called for the removal of the flag.
-Mississippi House Speaker Philip Gunn said on Twitter that the Confederate emblem in his state's flag had to go.

-A group of both black and white leaders called for a rally Tuesday at the State House to bring their demand to lawmakers.
+A group of both black and white leaders called for a rally Tuesday at the State House in Columbia to bring their demand directly to lawmakers.

 "The only flag we should be worried about is the U.S. flag," said Carl Smith, a 29-year-old black man, standing outside the church that was the site of the shooting.
 "Why would you support a flag that represents division instead of a flag that unites people?"